pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   saving interval.
 A value of *-1* will disable the treeview state saving functionality.

+* When the *Confirm before closing properties with unsaved changes* switch is set to *True*, pgAdmin will warn you before closing the properties dialog of an object if there are any unsaved changes.
+On user confirmation, the properties dialog will close.

 * When the *Confirm on close or refresh* switch is set to *True*, pgAdmin will attempt to catch browser close or refresh events and prompt before allowing them to continue.